prog-1/heap-1/README.md

 ## Example

-Assume a heap is represented by the following slice: `[1 3 9 7 5]` produced by these calls:
+Assume a heap is represented by the following slice: `[1 3 9 7 5]` produced by these calls (any other call order should end up having the same heap representation):

 ```go
 var h Heap